 In 2017, his audit of Paris eatery Le Cinq circulated around the web after his brutal words irritated French gourmet specialists.
 In the article, Rayner depicted a canapé as a “Barbie-sized silicone bosom embed”, while noticing that his pigeon principle was “so pink it could actually fly again given a couple of volts”.
 He finished the audit by saying the Michelin star café had left him with “hopeless and disturbing” recollections that he would be attempting to neglect.

-No rundown of infamous café commentators is finished without Jonathan Gold, who turned into the primary pundit to win a Pulitzer in 2007.
+No rundown of infamous café and coffee beans commentators is finished without Jonathan Gold, who turned into the primary pundit to win a Pulitzer in 2007.
 Gold spent away last year subsequent to losing a fight with a pancreatic disease, matured 57.
 His passing crushed the US food local area.

 Gold was frequently credited for the manner in which he would tie “food and feeling” together, composing enthusiastic surveys that drawn-out farther than simply the cooking.
 He significantly nitty-gritty what it resembled to eat a live prawn (“strange and basic and stunningly great“), while his portrayal of a “waltz-time nibble taste visit” izakaya feast acquired a good notice from the Pulitzer council.